-The long-standing funeral and cemetery tradition of the Catholic church flows logically out of fundamental tenets of the Catholic faith such as:
+The long-standing funeral and cemetery tradition of the Catholic church is an expression of fundamental tenets of our faith, including:

 - The dignity of each human person